 This post documents some testing I did around whether unit tests in Golang are run in parallel.

-TLDR: Tests in a given package a run serially, unless t.Parallel() is specified.
+TLDR: Tests in a given package run serially, unless t.Parallel() is specified.

 To test this, I created two files in a directory named gotest: